quang-pham-1109/pdm-stadium-booking-system/README.md

 ```

 **2. Setup your PostgreSQL database**

+Download PostgreSQL if you haven't.
 The database will be created automatically when the Spring Boot application is ran
-+ open `/backend/src/main/resources/.env`
++ Open `/backend/src/main/resources/.env`
-+ change `USER`, `USER` and `PORT` as per your PostgreSQL installation
++ Change `USER`, `USER` and `PORT` as per your PostgreSQL installation
++ Database's configuration and Sample data can be seen in `/resources/schema.sql` and `/resources/data.sql`

 **3. Run the app using Maven**
+Download maven if you haven't and navigate to src folder to run the project
 ```bash
 mvn spring-boot:run
 ```